Thursday, June 23, 2011

 Electron flow occurs when the electron leaves the atom and moves toward the positive side of the voltage source, leaving a hole behind.
 The holes left behind can be thought of as a current moving toward the negative side of the voltage source.
 Therefore, as electrons flow in a circuit in one direction,holes are created in the same circuit that flow in the opposite direction.

-used for determining current direction in electric circuits is hole flow!The early experiments
+The standard convention used for determining current direction in electric circuits is hole flow!The early experiments

 simply defined current flow as being from positive to negative.